This Day in History

 August 20, 1995

-Software, however, is preserved by many individual collectors and computer enthusiasts and by The Computer Museum History Center.
+Software, however, is preserved by many individual collectors and computer enthusiasts and by The Computer History Museum.